-Presentation/Participation Component Math 5000/6000 Dr. Michel Smith
+Presentation/Participation Component Math 7500 Dr. Michel Smith

-The process: At the end of class or after class via email the assignment for the next class (or classes) will be given - this will often be, selected problems from the textbook; though often some specific exercises, projects or theorems to prove will be listed.
+The process: At the end of class or after class via email the assignment for the next class (or classes) will be given - this will often be to continue working at proving the upcoming theorems and exercises from the class notes.
 I use a (pseudo) random number generator to select the order in which the students are called to present.
-During class we will go over the homework together; the student should present their solution on the blackboard/whiteboard/... and they should carefully explain their reasoning.
+The selected student should present their proof/solution on the blackboard and should carefully explain their reasoning.
 Students are allowed to discuss homework problems with other students in the class (but may not use any other outside help), as indicated in my essay on the Socratic Method; when the solution to a homework problem was done collaboratively then the collaborators must be given credit when the student submits the solutions.
 Problems on quizzes and test may not be done collaboratively.

 Based on the student's solutions and presentations, I assign a grade according to the rubric outlined below.
 If a student makes a major mathematical mistake, I generally give them the opportunity to correct their work for the next class for full credit.
 So a student who makes a major mathematical mistake can correct it and still receive an A presentation grade for that presentation.
-Also, I give students opportunities to get extra presentation points by volunteering to present extra problems.
+Also, I give students opportunities to get extra presentation points by volunteering to present extra exercises and theorems.
 I feel that this encourages the students to work hard on their presentations.

 In terms of time, 6 to 7 minutes for a presentation is probably closer to the minimum - some have gone as much at 15 minutes depending on the difficulty of the problem and the questions from the class (and from me).
-Depending on the size of the class I can get in from 6 to 10 presentations per student in a semester.